Most Effective Acupressure Points for Toothache

 ST6 – Stomach 6 Point

-Acupressure Points Hands and Arms for Toothache
+Acupressure Points Hands and Arms for a Toothache

 LI4 – Large Intestine 4 Point